kulsoomrasheed/Kulsoom-Rasheed--Frontend-Developer/README.md

 # Connect with Us

 Acknowledgments
-I would like to express our gratitude to the open-source community for their invaluable contributions.
-Special thanks to all the Matrix labs for giving us the assignment.
-I appreciate your valuable feedback.
+We extend our gratitude to the open-source community for their invaluable contributions.
+Special thanks to all the Matrix Labs team for providing us with this opportunity.
+We greatly appreciate your valuable feedback. 🙏